cassgvp/github-for-collaborative-documentation/docs/tut/1-atom.md

 ---
 layout: default
-title: Basic git
+title: 1.
+Using Atom
-nav_order: 3
+nav_order: 1
 parent: Tutorials
 has_children: false
 ---

-# Basic git commands
+# Using atom
 {: .fs-8 }

-Use these commands to do 90% of your work
+How to set up and use atom from writing markdown
 {: .fs-6 .fw-300 }

 ---